 4. Monitor Document Progress

-This step ensures the smooth flow of documents through the approval workflow.
-It involves the project manager's keen oversight to track the document's status and address any issues that may arise during the approval process.
+This step keeps documents flowing smoothly through the approval workflow.
+You'll provide oversight, track the document's status, and address any issues that may arise during the approval process.

 - Who: The project manager typically monitors the progress of the project charter through the approval workflow.

-- What: This involves tracking the document's status and ensuring it moves efficiently through the approval process.
+- What: This involves tracking the document's status and making sure it moves efficiently through the approval process.

 - When: Monitoring occurs continuously throughout the approval process.